Climbing Mt. Blanc – Guest Interview & Jöttnar Kit List

 As most people are aware, layering is the best way to prepare for any outdoor activity and never was it more true on their climb.

-There are many routes to the top of Mt.
-Blanc but we arranged for Gavin and Finlay to take one of the most popular routes, a two day ascent beginning at 7am on the first morning leading up to a night stop in the Gouter refuge followed by an early morning ascent to the summit and descend to Chamonix the same day.
+When it comes to climbing Mt.
+Blanc, there are many routes to the top, but we arranged for Gavin and Finlay to take one of the most popular routes, a two day ascent beginning at 7am on the first morning leading up to a night stop in the Gouter refuge followed by an early morning ascent to the summit and descend to Chamonix the same day.
 Click here to read UK Climbing’s article on the route This route is suitable for people who have little technical experience but that is not to suggest that everyone can do it; whilst the timings may give the impression of an easy climb (5 hours up on the first day, 4-5 hours up the second day) they fail to account for the vertical challenge involved and the ever decreasing amount of oxygen.
 So, whilst the challenge is open to most, a serious training schedule should not be overlooked!

-Here is what Gavin had to say after he successfully completed the climb:.
+Here is what Gavin had to say after successfully completing the Mt.
+Blanc climb:

 Hunter Chalets: “What attracted you to climbing Mt.
 Blanc in the first place?”